silviot/edx-platform-wiki/Sites-powered-by-Open-edX.md

 This is a list of sites powered by Open edX.
 Feel free to add yours, with a short description.
-There's no organization to the page (yet!).
+(These are organized by primary course language: any better ideas?)

 ## English
 * [edX](http://edx.org) - The original, with dozens of members.